Aion (video game): Aion 8.2: Grace

+Aion 8.4: Aspharanta: Leap

+Released on April 5, 2023, Aspharanta: Leap introduces a new region, Apsu's Forgotten Ruins.

+After this update, the different distributions of the game diverged in the naming convention.
+The EU version continued the naming style of version number + version name, the korean version changed to a continuous update system and the NA version stopped using numbered updates.

+Aion Origin

+Nomenclature changed on November 13,2024.
+After the update 8.4 Aspharanta: Leap, the korean version of the game changed its naming structure from numbered live versions to a continuous update style under Origin.

+Aion 8.5: The Return of Vaizel & Triniel

+Released on the EU version on May 21, 2025.
+In the NA version, this update was called Allos Cosmos Update and released on Mar 18, 2025.

+Aion 8.6: Raksha’s Revenge

+Released on the EU version on Mar 11, 2026.
+In the NA version, this update was called Burning Citadel of the Sacred and released on Mar 31, 2026.

 Music

 The official Aion: The Tower of Eternity Original Soundtrack was released as a single CD featuring 22 tracks written by composer Yang Bang-Ean (also known as Kunihiko Ryo in Japan).
 The soundtrack was released in Japan and Korea on October 21, 2008, and in North America and Europe as part of the Collector's Edition.
 The soundtrack was also released on iTunes on October 20, 2009.

 The second official album called "AION – Annales of Atreia" was released on May 10, 2010 via the iTunes Store for $9.99 USD.
 Composers Inro Joo and Wonki Kim created the original soundtrack with the Czech National Symphony Orchestra.